 The CFP Board Center for Financial Planning launched in 2015 with a big vision – to ensure every American has access to competent and ethical financial planning advice.
 This vision can only become a reality with a more diverse and sustainable financial planning profession.
-However, blacks and Latinos represent only 3.7% of all CFP® professionals.
+However, African Americans and Latinx represent only 3.8% of all CFP® professionals.
 To address this issue head on, the Center hosts Diversity Summits that provide a platform for a discussion of initiatives that can advance racial diversity in the financial planning profession.

 A Catalyst for Change